 The June 2013 release also features further enhancements to HSPA+:

 - A chip rate equalizer has been added along with the standard RAKE receiver.
 Performance comparisons between both receivers therefore become very easy.

 What's New in SPW and System Studio?

-In December 2011, both SPW and System Studio have seen new releases.
+In June 2013, both SPW and System Studio have new releases available.

 Events & Webinars